RRIL97/Graphics-Scene-Editor/README.md

 -
 This allows the user to view the scene from different angles - even during animation !
 ##### Camera movment
-- choose path - when pressed 3 balls will appear on screen.Those balls can be used to set the camera movement path.
+- choose path - when pressed 3 balls will appear on screen.
+Those balls can be used to set the camera movement path.
 - set path - set the choosen path according to the position of the 3 balls .
-- move bezier - move the camera according to the choosen path - the path curve is drawn on screen.This movement has the blured motion feature
+- move bezier - move the camera according to the choosen path - the path curve is drawn on screen.
+This movement has the blured motion (Bonus) feature
 #### Screen Options
 - zoom area - zoom in to a choosen area and zoom out to a default state - this feature was done using scissor test and unprojecting screen coordinated to world coordinated.
 - split x - render the same scene in the right screen, the screen can have it's own camera.